ACCOUNTING FOR THE ASSETS OF AN ESTATE

 distributions made to beneficiaries/distributees

-and other actions taken by the fiduciary in settling the affairs of the estate.
+and other actions taken by the Executor/Administrator in settling the affairs of the estate.